linode/docs/docs/quick-answers/linux-essentials/what-is-linux/index.md

 Linux distributions feature a built-in *package manager*, which is a tool that helps install, update, and remove applications.
 The package manager differs by distribution: [**APT**](https://en.wikipedia.org/wiki/APT_(Debian)) is the manager for Debian and Ubuntu systems, and [**YUM**](https://en.wikipedia.org/wiki/Yum_(software)) is the manager for CentOS and RHEL systems.

 These tools retrieve packaged applications from *repositories* (repos), which are archives of software available for your Linux environment.
 Distributions offer *stable* repositories composed of software that has received extensive testing.
 You can also configure your package manager to use alternative repositories which feature newer software versions that have received less testing.
-In addition, third-party repositories exist which feature software not included in any of your distribution's standard repositories.
+Third-party repositories exist which feature software not included in any of your distribution's standard repositories.

-In addition to a distribution's built-in package manager, you might use a *application-level* package manager.
+In addition to a distribution's built-in package manager, you might use an *application-level* package manager.
 Examples of application-level package managers are [*pip*](https://pypi.org/project/pip/) for Python applications and [*npm*](https://www.npmjs.com/) for Node.js applications.

-For more information about available package managers, visit [Wikipedia](https://en.wikipedia.org/wiki/List_of_software_package_management_systems) for a more comprehensive understanding.
+For a comprehensive list of available package managers, visit [Wikipedia](https://en.wikipedia.org/wiki/List_of_software_package_management_systems).

 ## Learn More